-Plan, Deliver & Operate Skype for Business with Confidence
+Plan, Deliver & Operate Skype and Microsoft Teams with Confidence

 Microsoft released the Skype Operations Framework (SOF) in the summer of 2016 with much fanfare.
 The SOF, is a guide for implementing and managing a reliable and cost effective Unified Communications (UC) system based on the Skype for Business platform.